oneapi-src/level-zero-spec/scripts/core/INTRO.md

 All implementations must support "Core" APIs while "Extended" APIs are optional.
 An implementation will return ::${X}_RESULT_ERROR_UNSUPPORTED for any feature request not supported by that device.

+Note: currently all APIs are defined as part of the "Core" specification until they are determined to not be supportable by other devices.

 ${"##"} Naming Convention
 The following naming convention is followed in order to avoid conflicts within the API, or with other APIs and libraries:
 - all driver entry points are prefixed with ${x}